 The management is of the view that the Group has sufficient working capital to support the Group's operation needs.
-We will continue to use our utmost efforts to maintain the Group's operation by adopting proactive and forward looking measures.
+We are well positioned in the market on providing quality services and products and will continue to strength our competitiveness.
+We believe with the tremendous efforts by all our staff, the Group is well positioned to overcome the challenges ahead and regain the leading market position so as to create long-term value for shareholders.